 Poppyseed Dressing For Spinach Strawberry Salad

 The poppyseed dressing is delicious over greens.
-Extra fabulous when strawberries and shrimp are added.
+Extra fabulous when strawberries, avocado, and shrimp are added.

-This recipe was passed on to me from a co-worker who served this at a dinner party.
+This recipe was passed on to me from a co-worker who served this at a dinner party that we were invited to.
+I couldn’t wait to share this with you.
+It’s delicious!

 “I’m strong to the finish, ’cause I eats me Spinach, I’m Popeye the sailor man! (toot, toot)” – Popeye